Liquidsoul/Sourcery-AutoJSONSerializable/README.md

 ## Custom JSON*able Implementation ##

-If you want to nest some types that are not currently supported (for example: enums with associated values) or if you want to provide a special implementation of the serde methods for those types, you can simply implement the `JSONSerializable` and/or `JSONDeserializable` protocols.
+If you want to nest some types that are not supported out of the box (e.g. `enum`s with associated values) or if you want to provide a special implementation of the serde methods for those types, you can simply implement the `JSONSerializable` and/or `JSONDeserializable` protocols.

 For example, if `Job` is an enum, you can still add it to `Contact`: